-The region offers beautiful beaches and water activities, nature experiences as well as food, museums and history, and of course music!
+The region offers beautiful beaches and water activities, nature experiences as well as food, museums, history, and of course music!

-You can also opt for visiting tobacco farms on horseback, see how they roll the famous cigars, and try the local rum and sugar extract.
+You can also opt for visiting tobacco farms on horseback, seeing how they roll the famous cigars, and trying the local rum and sugar extract.

 You don’t have to be in Havana to experience social dancing or a fun salsa class!
 In Trinidad, several places offer classes of Cuban salsa, including the Salsa Casino, to visitors (and of course locals).

-You can also explore other dance styles, like the mambo, and rhumba, or even more exotic dances like the bachata and the kizomba.
+You can also explore other Cuban dance styles, like the mambo and rhumba, or even more exotic dances like the bachata and the kizomba.

 The Cubans have made many of these dances their own, mixed and merged the styles into something very typical Cuban!